antnh6/antnh6.github.io/README.md

 - To implement Mathjax with Jekyll http://gastonsanchez.com/visually-enforced/opinion/2014/02/16/Mathjax-with-jekyll/

 TODO:
+0. URGENT!
+Figure out how to preview MathJax in VScode
 1. Figure out how to do sitemap for searching
 2. Fix the padding around &lt;h1&gt; tag and body text
 3. Add navgoco maybe?